NUBIC/aker/README.md

 consulted.
 The documentation for the composite authority describes how the results are aggregated for each action.

-A common configuration will be to combine `:pers` with some other authorities, since it's the only provided production-level implementation of Aker's authorization capabilities.

 ### Modes

-A Aker **mode** is a mechanism for receiving credentials in the context of a web application.
+An Aker **mode** is a mechanism for receiving credentials in the context of a web application.
 Aker modes come in variants that are intended for use in human-user-facing contexts (*UI* modes) and machine-facing contexts (*API* modes).
 It is possible for the same mode to act in